mnebuerquo/add-my-account/readme.md

 5. Post to SSL endpoint with IP of server, temporary password, so it can send me an email to notify me.

-6. Load username, key url, and notification endpoint from config file.

-7. Make my remote endpoint send me a text instead of an email.
+6. Make my remote endpoint send me a text instead of an email.

 ## Features I will not add